parrithi/Library-System-Management/README.md

 **Task 20: Create Table As Select (CTAS)**
-Objective: Create a CTAS (Create Table As Select) query to identify overdue books and calculate fines.

 Description: Write a CTAS query to create a new table that lists each member and the books they have issued but not returned within 30 days.
 The table should include:
     The number of overdue books.